BrianSMiller/callDensity/readme.md

 # callDensity
 ### Estimating the density of animal calls using auxiliary information from the sonar equation.

-This R package implements the methods described by Harris (2012) and Castro et al (in prep) for estimating the density of calls produced by baleen whales from detections on a single fixed hydrophone.
+This R package implements the methods described by Harris (2012) and Castro et al (2024) for estimating the density of calls produced by baleen whales from detections on a single fixed hydrophone.

 The output of this software is an estiamte of call density: i.e. the number of calls per unit time per unit area.
 Call densities are similar to detection rates (calls per unit time), but are also standardised by unit area.
 Furthermore, the call densities produced by this software can also be corrected for detector biases (false positives and probability of detection).
 The software also produces estimates of CV call density, and each of the components used to estimate call density.